yidanzhu997/Deep-learning/README.md

-Classify 20000 map images into urban and rural regions with convolutional neural network
+Classify 20000 satellite images into urban and rural regions with convolutional neural network